-Students in KG1 and KG2 run a separate schedule of breaks, with a morning break around 9:30AM and lunch at 11:30AM.
+Students in KG1 (Nursery) run a separate schedule of breaks, with a morning break around 9:30AM and lunch at 11:30AM.
 The KG1 students also have a naptime between 12:30PM and 1:30PM for those attending the full-day program (half-day program students return home at 12:00PM).
-Students in KG1-2 have a shared kitchen and bathroom area and a dedicated outdoor play area suited to their needs and ability.
-KG2 students eat snack in the shared kitchen but lunch in the school cafeteria.
+Students in KG1-2 (Nursery & Pre-K) have a shared kitchen and bathroom area and a dedicated outdoor play area suited to their needs and ability.
+KG2 students eat their snack and lunch in the shared kitchen and at times in the cafeteria.

-Students from KG3 to Grade 5 have a 20-minute recess in the morning between 9:45AM and 10:05AM and 55 minutes for lunch between 12:10PM and 1:05PM.
+Students from KG3 (Kinder) to Grade 5 have a 20-minute recess in the morning between 9:45AM and 10:05AM and 55 minutes for lunch between 12:10PM and 1:05PM.
 Students from KG3 to Grade 5 eat in the school cafeteria.
 Students have a large and well maintained outside play area with basketball courts, sand and climbing equipment.
 The space extends to soccer pitches with artificial surfaces and a purpose built 400m running track.
-Students also have an option of an indoor play space, one for KG3 to Grade 2 and the other for Grades 3 to 5.
+Students also have an option of an indoor play space, one for KG3 to Grade 2 and the other for

+Grades 3 to 5.
 These are supervised during recess and lunch breaks.
 Students may also choose to visit the library.